Cribbage: Complete Rules, Scoring, and Strategy

 How it works

-Players alternate laying cards face-up, announcing the running total.
-The total may not exceed 31.
-Points are scored as follows:
+Pegging.
+Players alternate playing cards face-up, each announcing the running total.
+The total cannot exceed 31.
+Scoring during pegging:

 1. Reaching exactly 15: 2 points